 For campuses that are interested in starting their own school garden Food Services has developed a district School Garden Guide Book.
 The guide book is intended to serve as a resource for your school in determining steps to get started, who to approach for funding and share success stories.

 After you have achieved your gardening goals Food Services can assist in procuring the same type(s) of produce that is harvested from the garden but meets the volume and food safety requirements to be served in the school’s cafeteria for everyone to enjoy.

-If you’d like to request a tour of your school kitchen please contact your Café manager.
-If you’re a parent or RRISD district employee and are interested in touring our central kitchens please call our office at 512-464-8382.
+If you would like to request a tour of your school kitchen please contact your Café manager.
+If you are a parent or RRISD district employee and are interested in touring our central kitchens, please call our office at 512-464-8382.